QuantEcon/lecture-source-jl/rst_files/time_series_models/lu_tricks.rst

 The formulation of the LQ problem given above is broad enough to encompass many useful models

-As a simple illustration, recall that in :doc:`lqcontrol` we consider a monopolist facing stochastic demand shocks and adjustment costs
+As a simple illustration, recall that in :doc:`lqcontrol <../dynamic_programming/lqcontrol>` we consider a monopolist facing stochastic demand shocks and adjustment costs

 Let's consider a deterministic version of this problem, where the monopolist